 Mg Chloride and the prostate

-Dr Favier credits a Dr Stora for being the first to discover Mg chloride as a treatment for urinary problems of the prostate and back in 1930, he informed the Medical Academy of France of what he had discovered.
-A few days after, the famous Dr Pierre Delbet submitted a similar report showing the same results with magnesium chloride.
+Dr Favier credits a Dr Stora for being the first to discover Mg chloride as a treatment for urinary problems of the prostate.
+Back in 1930, he informed the Medical Academy of France of what he had discovered.
+A few days after, the famous Dr Pierre Delbet submitted a similar report.
+His studies showed the same results with magnesium chloride.

 All physicians were on Mg Chloride!